Graduate Program Director

 This option is suitable for students who would like to gain practical experience in the industry before graduating with a master's degree.
 A total of 30 semester hours of coursework is required for this plan.
 The internship plan consists of:

-• 6-9 semester hours of core courses,
+- 6-9 semester hours of core courses,

-• 12-15 semester hours of technical courses, and
+- 12-15 semester hours of technical courses, and

-• 6-9 semester hours graduate-level internship courses.
+- 6-9 semester hours graduate-level internship courses.

 Students enrolled in this plan are required to have an internship proposal approved by the Graduate Program Director before the end of their second semester into the program.
-The graduate internship must be approved by the Mechanical Engineering Graduate Program Director on a case by case basis for graduate course credit.
+The graduate internship must be approved by the Mechanical Engineering Graduate Program Director on a case-by-case basis for graduate course credit.
 The internship shall be in the mechanical engineering discipline and be comparable to a graduate course work.
 Graduate internship will require at least 300 hours of work for 3 semester hours of graduate credit, 200 hours of work for 2 semester hours of graduate credit, and 100 hours of work for 1 semester hour of graduate credit.
-Internship students are strongly encouraged to consult with the STEM Professional Practices Office to seek internship opportunities.
+Internship students are strongly encouraged to consult with the STEM Professional Services Office to seek internship opportunities.

 Mechanical Engineering Requirements